On rainbow tetrahedra in Cayley graphs: Proofs of the main results

-\proof(of Theorem 1) The vertices $v\in V_6$ are exactly those represented by TMC $K_4$-types in $G$.
-The four $K_3$-types of such TMC $K_4$-type form three distinct pairs of $K_3$-types.
-Each of these three pairs corresponds to a triangle of $G$, yielding the triangles $T_0,T_1,T_2$ cited in the statement.
-Each pair $\{T_i,T_j\}$ with $i\ne j$ determines two different butterflies and thus two different charts $D_{i,j}^0$ and $D_{i,j}^1$.
-The difference $V(G)\setminus V_6$ is composed by vertices at distance $<3$ both from the boundary straight-line paths of charts $\tau_n(i)$ and the diagonal paths $\eta(i)$ in charts $\tau_n(i)$ departing as in item (1) of Proposition 16 from boundary vertices realizing angles of $90^\circ$ as in the upper right representation in Figure 4 and as in Figure 5.
-This insures that $|V(G)\setminus V_6|$ grows linearly as $n$ increases, while $|V_6|$ has a quadratic growth with respect to $n$.
-This proves that $V_6$ has asymptotically $|V(G)|$ vertices.
-Each one of the four $K_3$-types composing the $K_4$-type associated to a vertex of $V_6$ offer three positive integers that color the edges of a corresponding chart modeled on ${\mathcal H}$.
-Each of these three integers colors the edges of a parallel class of edges in that chart, as was presented in our previous work, \cite{De4}.
-These completes the proof of Theorem 1.\qfd
+\begin{proof} {\bf(of Theorem~\ref{1})} By Proposition~\ref{23}, the asymptotic diameter of $G_{n,4}$ is $|V(G_{n,4})|^{1/3}$.
+The vertices $v\in V_6$ in any member $G=G_{n,4}$ of ${\mathcal G}_1$ are the rainbow $K_4$-types in $G$.
+The four $K_3$-types of each such rainbow $K_4$-type form three distinct pairs of $K_3$-types, each corresponding to a respective triangle of $G$.
+This yields three triangles $T_0,T_1,T_2$ almost always distinct as in the statement, so that each pair $\{T_i,T_j\}$ with $i\ne j$ determines two different butterflies at $v$ and respective charts $D_{i,j}^0$ and $D_{i,j}^1$.
+Let $S\subseteq V_6$ be composed by these vertices $v$.
+Clearly, $|S|$ is asymptotically $|V_6|$.
+Now, $V(G)\setminus V_6$ has its vertices at distance no more than $2$ both from the boundary of charts $\tau_n(i)$ and from the diagonal paths $\eta(i)$ in them, with these paths departing from boundary vertices realizing angles of $90^\circ$ as in the upper right representation in Figure 5 and as in Figure 6.
+This insures that $|V(G)\setminus V_6|$ grows linearly as $n$ increases, while $|V_6|$ has a quadratic growth with respect to $n$, so $V_6$ has asymptotic order $|V(G)|$.
+Each of the four $K_3$-types composing the $K_4$-type associated with a vertex of $S$ offers three positive integers that color the edges of a corresponding chart modeled on ${\mathcal H}$ as in \cite{De4}, Theorem 2.
+Each of these three integers colors the edges of a parallel class of edges in that chart.
+These completes the proof of Theorem~\ref{1}.\end{proof}